 And the city has no need of sun or moon to shine on it, for the glory of God gives it light, and its lamp is the Lamb.

-So, who exactly lights the New Creation – Jesus or the Father?
+So, who exactly lights up the New Creation – Jesus or the Father?
 As far as John is concerned, it seems like a distinction with no difference.
-The Father or Jesus, as Maui says to Moana, “same difference.”
+The Father or Jesus, as Maui says to Moana, amounts to the “same difference.”